 Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

-NEW YORK (AP) — At a U.S. Open unlike any other, Dominic Thiem constructed a comeback the likes of which hadn’t been seen in 71 years.
+NEW YORK (AP) — A U.S. Open unlike any other finished unlike any other -- and Dominic Thiem constructed a comeback the likes of which hadn’t been seen in 71 years.

 After dropping the opening two sets against Alexander Zverev on Sunday at a nearly empty Arthur Ashe Stadium — fans were banned because of the coronavirus pandemic — Thiem slowly but surely turned things around for a 2-6, 4-6, 6-4, 6-3, 7-6 (6) victory across more than four hours to earn his first major championship.

-The 27-year-old from Austria is the first man to win the American Grand Slam tournament after trailing 2-0 in sets in the final since Pancho Gonzalez did it against Ted Schroeder in 1949 at an event then known as the U.S. Championships.
+The 27-year-old from Austria is the first man to win the American Grand Slam tournament after trailing 2-0 in sets in the final since Pancho Gonzalez did it against Ted Schroeder in 1949 at an event then known as the U.S. Championships and held in Forest Hills.

-Not only that, but in a fitting finish to an unprecedented two weeks, this match was decided by a fifth-set tiebreaker, something that had never happened in the final.
+Not only that, but in a fitting finish to an unprecedented two weeks, this match was decided by a fifth-set tiebreaker, something that had never happened in this tournament's final.

+“I wish we could have two winners today,” Thiem said.
+"I think we both deserved it.”

-When it ended on a groundstroke flubbed by Zverev, a weary Thiem collapsed on his back way behind the baseline.
+When it ended on a groundstroke flubbed by Zverev, a 23-year-old from Germany, the weary Thiem collapsed on his back way behind the baseline.
 Zverev — who himself came within two points of the victory — walked around the net to offer a handshake and hug to his pal, two gestures rarely spotted in this era of social distancing.

+“I wish you would have missed a little bit more so I could have held that trophy up,” Zverev said, choking up when he mentioned his parents, “but here I am, giving the runner's-up speech.”

+As Thiem stepped forward to pose for pictures with his shiny new bit of hardware, Zverev remained a few feet behind, one hand clutching his less-impressive silver tray, the other hand on a hip.

-Thiem had come in 0-3 in Grand Slam finals, but always came up against Rafael Nadal or Novak Djokovic in those others.
+Thiem had come in 0-3 in Grand Slam finals, but always faced Rafael Nadal or Novak Djokovic in those others.
 This time, he was the favorite and came out jittery, but eventually worked his way out of that, while Zverev went from cool and confident to passive and pushed around.

 The fifth set was just as back-and-forth as the other four, the mistakes rising with the tension and the history in the offing.